nepo-dev/nepo.dev/posts/reverse-engineer-android-app-api.md

 ### Automating queries

 From this point on,
-it's just like a matter of exploring and seeing what can you do with the endpoints you discover.
+it's just a matter of exploring and seeing what can you do with the endpoints you discover.
-It's just like learning a regular API.
+It's just like learning any regular new API.

 For example,
 I wanted to automate a search for a restaurant.